 Using the recorded 108 groin-related injuries during the 30-week sample over the 3-year timeframe, it could be estimated that 97 groin-related injuries occur each season.
 This differs dramatically from estimates made by Emery and colleagues in 1999 .
 Emery and colleagues made a conservative estimate of the impact of groin/abdominal injury on each NHL team being a game loss of 25 player games/year .
 League-wide (using 31 teams), this would equate to 775 player games/year lost due to groin/abdominal injury.
 It’s likely that the actual player games lost to groin pain falls somewhere in between these two estimates.

 The Other Financial Costs

 Salary losses only represent a portion of the financial burden associated with injuries; the true cost of player injuries could be significantly higher.
 Costs of treatment, personal issues relating to the injury, post-career medical care, loss of fan-generated revenue, as well as the cost of potentially limiting the number of team games played in the postseason, may all have impacts on the total injury costs.
 Additionally, when an injury is added to a player’s preceding injury history, long-term salary losses may occur, dependent on contract statuses.
-It should be noted that these are only public injuries; medical records were not examined, which may limit the number of injuries recorded.
+It should be noted that the injuries used in the analyses by Donaldson et al. (2014) are merely publicly available injuries; team medical records were not examined, which may limit the number of injuries recorded.

 The Time and Future Performance Costs